Templates

 Previous Command

-In the Template Editor, the Previous Command copies values from the previous row.
-The syntax for the Previous Command is @prev(), if entered manually.
+The Previous Command copies values from the previous row.
+The syntax for the Previous Command is ‘@prev()’, if entered manually.
 The shortcut is Ctrl+P.

-For instance, if the value '001' is typed into the Freezer field, and the Previous Command is used for the next Freezer field, the value for Freezer will be ‘001’.
+For instance, if the value '001' is typed into the Subject ID field, and the Previous Command is used for the next Subject ID field, the value for that Subject ID will be ‘001’.

 Increment Command

 In the Template Editor, the Increment Command increments the value from the previous row by the specified number.
 If no number is added, the default value is 1.
-The syntax for the Increment Command is @incr(#), where # refers to how much of an increment is needed, if entered manually.
-The keyboard shortcut is Ctrl + I.
+The syntax for the Increment Command is @incr(#), where # refers to how much of an increment is needed.

 For instance, if the value '001' is typed into Row, and the Increment Command is used for the following Row field as @incr(2), the value for the second Row field would be ‘003’.